Skip to content

 Frequently asked questions

-What is the typical cost to replace a roof in Joplin after hail damage?
+What is the typical cost to replace a roof in Joplin if I have damage from hail?

-What happens if the contractor finds deck damage during tear-off?
+What happens if the contractor finds hidden damage in the roof decking during tear-off?

 Wind/hail deductible notice